mongodb/specifications/source/uri-options/uri-options.rst

 Load Balancer Mode
 ~~~~~~~~~~~~~~~~~~

-For URI option validation in Load Balancer mode, please see the `Load Balancer Specification <../load-balancers/load-balancers.rst#connection-string-options>`__ for details.
+For URI option validation in Load Balancer mode, please see the `Load Balancer spec <../load-balancers/load-balancers.rst#uri-validation>`_ for details.

 List of specified options
 ~~~~~~~~~~~~~~~~~~~~~~~~~